Time and place

 Cost

 Meetings are free for Hebden Bridge WI members.
-Visitors are welcome to attend for £5 although if you attend for more than two meetings, we will ask that you join (£43 per annum, subs due in January and it’s pro-rata if you’ve never been a member of a WI before) .
+Visitors are welcome to attend for £5 although if you attend for more than three meetings, we will ask that you join (£51 per annum, subs due in April and it’s pro-rata if you have not been a member of a WI within the last year) .

 Most months we also play Stand Up Sit Down Bingo to raise money for our Charity Of The Year, which costs a further £1 but is entirely voluntary.